HIT2GAP-EU-PROJECT/bemserver/INSTALL.md

     To manage the ontology, browse http://localhost:3030/

-    Create a new dataset called "hit2gap"
+    Create a new dataset called "bemserver", using the bemserver.ttl file in https://github.com/HIT2GAP-EU-PROJECT/bemserver/blob/master/docs/deployment/data_model/bemserver_tdb.ttl

+    $ docker cp YOUR/PATH/TO/bemserver_tdb.ttl fuseki-data:/fuseki/configuration/

+    Beware bemserver.ttl creates a persistent dataset called 'bemserver'.
+You may wish to have it loaded in the memory.
+See the [Jena documentation](https://jena.apache.org/documentation/) for more information on how to configure your dataset.

     Clone ontology repo